SchipholRedesign/frontend-assignment/README.md

 Then push it to **your GitHub account** and continue working from there.
 Once you have finished, please send us the URL of the repository you have created.

 ### Some things to consider:
-- Some package.json dependencies might be out of date and Webpack build might fail as a result.
-Consider it as a challenge to update them but if you get stuck, please reach out to us.
 - We like tested code
 - We like readable code
 - We like using the latest features of ES6 where applicable